McDowell Bible College

 Become a Student Today!

-We hope you will join us in the coming year for this program of quality, on-line education that is FREE (or very low cost tuition), demanding (but fair), and can be completed by anyone with reasonable effort.
+We hope you will join us in the coming year for this program of quality, on-line education that is very reasonably priced, demanding (but fair), and can be completed by anyone with reasonable scholastic effort.
 We will provide you with the tools you need for your area of study that is supported by in-house programming sometimes better than state of the art.
 Our in-house IT staff has decades of programming and IT experience and are responsive to problems.
-Our tuition is low, or free, so that is why a quality education with McDowell Bible College is not only a good deal, but a comparison is almost non-existent.
-McDowell Bible College is set up on the standard tri-semester system with three full 15-week terms each year, Spring (January-April), Summer (May-August) and Fall (September-December).
+Our tuition is low, so that is why a quality education with McDowell Bible College is not only a good deal, but a comparison is almost non-existent.
+McDowell Bible College is now set up on four 12-week full semester terms each year, Winter (January-March), Spring (April-June), Summer (July-September) and Fall (October-December).
 Before one of those term deadlines end, click “Apply” and become a student at MBC and you will never regret it.

 MBC News for 2022